US banks to gain from looser capital, merger policies under Trump

 On Wednesday, midsize bank stocks were buoyed by expectations that their capital requirements would be eased, said Lazard chief market strategist Ronald Temple.

-The potential for less-stringent antitrust policy also bolstered shares of Discover Financial (DFS.N),and Capital One Financial (COF.N),he said.
+The potential for less-stringent antitrust policy also bolstered shares of Discover Financial (DFS.N), and Capital One Financial (COF.N).
 Both are awaiting the green light for their $35.3 billion deal.

 "The M&A landscape for banks may benefit with shorter approval timeframes," Morningstar DBRS wrote in a note.